 Then was engaged in litigation which got resolved some time ago.
 However, Bumble works on a different business style where women hold all the power.
 Their niches are distinct enough for Tinder to continue holding a dominant position in the market.

-Tinder Stock Conclusion
+Tinder Stock Final Thoughts

 The pandemic may not yet be over, but individual patience sure is.
 A year of forced solitude has forced even the highly introverted to go out & socialize and find a companion for themselves.
 Tinder has demonstrated with its revenue growth that it rules the dating market.